babelberry/Supermarket/README.md

 ## What it is?

 A simple Ruby programme modelling a Supermarket till, allowing to calculate the total amount due by a client, given the items he wants to purchase.
+Built during week 2 of Makers Academy.

 Classes used were:
 - the basket